Strobesstrobes

 What is the difference between red team and blue team?

-Purple teaming is the deliberate collaboration of red and blue teams, where red runs an attacker technique and blue immediately checks whether it was detected, writing a new detection for any gap.
-It removes the long feedback loop of a covert red team and systematically raises detection coverage, often by walking the MITRE ATT&CK matrix technique by technique.
+Purple teaming is the deliberate collaboration of red and blue, where red runs an attacker technique and blue immediately checks whether it was detected, writing a new detection for any gap.
+Unlike a covert red team, which hands over a report weeks later, purple teaming removes the feedback delay and systematically raises detection coverage, often by walking the MITRE ATT&CK matrix technique by technique.

 Is red team or blue team more important?